9 Real Estate Business Models To Consider with Rising Interest Rates or When Inventories Are Low

 Cons

-- Wholesaling has become highly competitive in most markets.
+• Wholesaling has become highly competitive in many markets.

-“6 wholesale deals this month if all goes through. $124k… 4 ppc, 1 organic, 1 Facebook retargeting.
-1 have closed the other 5 are under contract with a buyer and the last one waiting on a buyer.
-Carrot system is still rockin”
+“Six wholesale deals this month if all goes through. $124k… 4 ppc, 1 organic, 1 Facebook retargeting.
+One has closed, the other 5 are under contract with a buyer and the last one is waiting on a buyer.
+Carrot system is still rockin!”

 – Brian Rockwell